 Who doesn’t like getting a package in the mail?
 Whether it is expected or not, opening the box always carries with it a moment of anticipation.
 What’s unfortunate is that the delivery comes with a carbon price tag.
 That’s because no matter how it is transported, all shipping has some measure of carbon emissions.

-So what do you do when you are an organization dedicated to making a better world, yet success also equals a higher your carbon footprint?
+So what do you do when you are an organization dedicated to making a better world, yet success also equals a larger carbon footprint?
 It becomes a balancing act.

 (Carbon) Balancing Workplace Demands